(Alternative heading: 5 reasons why agents in CRE will never be disintermediated)

 The hotel industry provides a relatively simple product – that, further, is easily comparable.
 Accordingly, it’s a “price race to the bottom”.
 So customers can shop for, successfully evaluate and transact on “specials”.
 Direct-customer-to-property deals can see reduced pricing compared to agent deals.

 Not so with CRE.
 CRE, as you will know is complex.
 Because of the a) low deal conversion rates / tire-kicking, and b) necessary human admin involved with a CRE deal, some skilled human needs to get a share of deal economics.
-In CRE these commissions do not appear to be paid from tenants’ pockets.
+In CRE these commissions do not appear to be paid from tenants’ or buyers’ pockets.
 Commissions are either weaved in to the property price, or amortised over the period of a lease (in effect, paid by the property owner, but added to the cost of rentals).
 Further, relative to deal value or the NPV of future rental cash flow, these commissions are negligible – low single digit percentages.

 So, unlike browsing online for hotel deals, with CRE (adjusting for risk and value of customer time) a customer cannot save money by going directly to the property owner.